 - Deglaze the shallots with white wine and let the preparation simmer for 5 minutes or until the alcohol has evaporated.

-- Add the heavy cream and cubes of Epoisses cheese to the pot and cook for another 5 minutes or until the cheese has completely melted and the preparation is well combined.
+- Add the heavy cream and cubes of Epoisses cheese (or Brie) to the pot and cook for another 5 minutes or until the cheese has completely melted and the preparation is well combined.

 - Add white pepper.